African Hunting Camps

 - There will not be any other amenities like a pool.
 Though it has been known for the occasional outfitter to bring in a satellite TV or jet-ski, this is hardly the norm.

-- Behind the scenes will be a laundry, bush kitchen, store rooms, vehicle refuelling area, mechanics section and all the staff tents
+- Behind the scenes there will be a laundry, bush kitchen, store rooms, vehicle refuelling area, mechanics section and all the staff tents - a whole working community to service the hunting camp.

-- Standards of food in African hunting camps will vary according to the level of 'luxury' that you booked.
+- Standards of food in wilderness African hunting camps will vary according to the level of 'luxury' that you booked.
 The swishest hunting camps can offer the finest 5 star hotel cuisine and silver service.
 The more average camps will serve good hearty food which includes a lot of game meat which you will supply.
-Fresh produce requirements are carefully calculated per hunting group but popular items can run out occasionally and it is not possible to run to the corner shop.
+Fresh produce requirements are carefully calculated according to the size of the hunting group but items can run out occasionally and it is not possible to run to the corner shop to get more.
 When a hunter flies into the hunt area, the aircraft is loaded with a new stock of fresh food which may include seafood and fish to serve on the first night until the hunting gets underway.

 - These African hunting camps are definitely a more 'back to nature' experience only limited by the outfitter's imagination and taste.